xytuang/COMS-W4119/docs/DESIGN.md

             transaction: // Transaction data, see the Transaction struct below
             nonce:       // The nonce that needs to be solved for to mine a block
             prev_hash:   // The hash of the previous block
             hash:        // The hash of the current block

-            signature:   // Signature over the data of the block }
+     }

 Transaction structure:

     {
+        sender_id: // The public key aka id of the sender
         timestamp: // Time the transaction was added to the chain
         data:      // Transaction data (e.g. a vote)
-    }
+        signature: // Signature over the data of the block }

 Peer Initiation:
 * When a peer joins the network, it connects to the tracker (based on the address and port passed as command line arguments) so the tracker knows that there is a new node in the network.

 * The peer also generates an RSA public-private key pair, used for signing and allowing others to verify the signature.
+The public ID will also serve as the node's ID.

 The peer will maintain a few different threads: